 - 10.1.
-An ongoing area of work is to raise awareness of the Council's commitment both internally to employees as well as to the community.
-This year an employee survey was conducted to better understand individuals' needs in relation to the employee forums.
-As a result, the Disabled Employees Forum has been renamed as the Disability Forum and a pilot is currently being conducted to hold the forum meetings in the four geographical areas of South Lanarkshire.
+An ongoing area of work is to raise awareness of the Council's commitment, internally to employees as well as to the community.
+This year, an employee survey was conducted to better understand individuals' needs in relation to the employee Committees.
+As a result, the Disabled Employees Committee has been renamed as the Disability Committee and a pilot is currently being conducted to hold the Committee meetings in the four geographical areas of South Lanarkshire.
 This has already benefited those for whom travelling to Hamilton was a barrier and has also encouraged new members to join. - 10.2.
-Also, as a result of the survey, the Working Parents and Carers Forum has been reestablished and the initial meetings have raised awareness of the Council's Carer Strategy and its Employee Assistance Programme. - 10.3.
-The final outcome has be the establishment of the Lesbian, Gay, Bisexual and Transgender Forum.
-The survey highlighted strong support for such a Forum and we are working with Stonewall Scotland and the Terrence Higgins Trust to provide relevant information and support to individuals who on a regular basis encounter discrimination. - 10.4.
+Also, as a result of the survey, the Working Parents and Carers Committee has been re-established and the initial meetings have raised awareness of the Council's Carer Strategy and its Employee Assistance Programme. - 10.3.
+The final outcome has been the establishment of the Lesbian, Gay, Bisexual and Transgender Committee.
+The survey highlighted strong support for such a Committee and we are working with Stonewall Scotland and the Terrence Higgins Trust to provide relevant information and support to individuals who on a regular basis encounter discrimination. - 10.4.
 With this in mind, the Council is committed to promoting its values externally.
-This is shown through its support for a range of voluntary organisations such as LEMAG, projects such as Seniors Together and partnership working arrangements such as the MARIM, the Disability Partnership and the South Lanarkshire Access Panel.
+This is shown through its support for a range of voluntary organisations, for instance LEMAG, projects such as Seniors Together and partnership working arrangements such as the MARIM, the Disability Partnership and the South Lanarkshire Access Panel.
 Work with these organisations to raise public awareness of equality issues will continue and their support in developing our Single Equality Scheme was key to the outcomes it has set.